 - 1) The designated temporary crab pot storage area is divided into individual spaces and marked for identification.
 Crab pots may not be stored in any other area, except when loading and unloading recovered crab pots as detailed below. - 2) Registration.
-Any person wishing to use a designated area to store crab pots must first register with the District office.

-- 3) Lottery/Drawing.
+Any person wishing to use a designated area to store crab pots must first register with the Harbor District office. - 3) Lottery/Drawing.
 Any person with a current annual berthing permit and is current in Crab Pot Storage Fees will be eligible to enter the lottery.
-Anyone submitting their name to the District office before 12:00 p.m. on the last Wednesday of October will be entered in a drawing for assignment of storage space(s) in the designated area discussed in Section 1.
+Anyone submitting their name to the Harbor-District office before 12:00 p.m. on the last Wednesday of October will be entered in a drawing for assignment of storage space(s) in the designated area discussed in Section 1.
 The Harbormaster or Designee will draw to assign spaces on or before the last working day of October.
-Fishermen may obtain lottery results by signing their temporary crab pot storage lease agreement at the District Office.
+Fishermen may obtain lottery results by signing their temporary crab pot storage lease agreement at the Harbor-District Office.
 Spaces assigned pursuant to this drawing are subject to space rent in accordance with the current fee schedule.
-Lottery priority will be given to tenants in good standing who are registered with the Crescent City Port of Registry.
-Starting the 1st of November, crab pots may be stored in the individuals designated fee storage area until the first day of crab season.
-The first day of crab season is determined by the California Department of Fish and Wildlife.
-After the first day of crab season, the individual has fifteen (15) days to clean and notify the District of a clean storage area.
-After fifteen (15) days, if an individual's storage area is not clean of pots pallets, or any other debris, a space fee in accordance with District's current fee schedule will be charged. - 4) Rental.
+Lottery priority will be given to tenants in good standing who are registered with the Crescent City Port of Registry. - 4) Rental.
 After the drawing is held and results posted all other persons may rent up to two unoccupied spaces on a first come first served basis.
-Rental fees will be based on the current fee schedule. - 5) Cleaning.
+Rental fees will be based on the current fee schedule. - 5) Free Storage.
+Between the last Friday of October and the last Friday of November, all persons with a valid berthing permit may store crab pots in the designated free storage area for a total of no more than thirty (30) days. - 6) Cleaning.
 All persons must clean their storage area immediately upon removal of their crab pots at the end of the official crabbing season.
-If District staff is required to clean any space, the registered party will be charged reasonable district labor rates pursuant to the current fee schedule. - 6) End of Season.
-All crab pots must be removed from the District within thirty days of the end of the official crabbing season.
+If District staff is required to clean any space, the registered party will be charged reasonable district labor rates pursuant to the current fee schedule.

+7) End of Season.
+All crab pots must be removed from the Harbor District within thirty days of the end of the official crabbing season.
 Lessee must notify the District that they have removed their crab pots and have cleaned their rented space of all pots, ropes, pallets, and debris.
-Failure to comply will result in the assessment of a monthly space fee in accordance with the Harbor's current fee schedule. - 7) Recovered crab pots must be unloaded at the Citizens Dock hoist area and immediately transferred to the designated recovered crab pot area located at the southern corner of public hoist and cable dock seawall.
+Failure to comply will result in the assessment of a monthly space fee in accordance with the Harbor's current fee schedule.

+SECTION 2.
+Recovered crab pots must be unloaded at the Citizens Dock hoist area and immediately transferred to the designated recovered crab pot area located at the southern corner of public hoist and cable dock seawall.
 The Department of Fish and Wildlife's designee will take the responsibility of informing the crab pot owners and overseeing the return of the recovered crab pots.

-- 8) Enforcement.
+SECTION 3.
 Any crab pots or other gear stored in violation of this ordinance will be "Red Tagged" and may be removed by the Harbormaster and transferred to a designated storage area where the owner of the crab pots and gear will be charged a storage fee.
-Crab pots without proper identification will be removed and turned over to the Department of Fish and Wildlife and returned to their owners in accordance with Section 7. - 9) Exemptions.
-If the crab season is impacted by a weather event, is officially delayed, or is otherwise effected by any outside imposed delay or stoppage, the Harbormaster may issue an exemption from rental fees for Temporary Crab Pot Storage.
+Crab pots without proper identification will be removed and turned over to the Department of Fish and Wildlife and returned to their owners in accordance with Section 2.